lhanson/timneh/README.md

 ## Authentication

 Timneh uses [JSON Web Tokens](https://jwt.io/) for stateless client authentication.
-The only database lookup required is upon initial authentication, subsequent state is stored in the token itself, which is presented upon each client request and validated by the server.
+The only database lookup required is upon initial authentication; subsequent state is stored in the token itself, which is presented upon each client request and validated by the server.

 A client makes an initial request to `/login` using [HTTP Basic Authentication](https://tools.ietf.org/html/rfc2617).